 Climate in Cuba and the best time to go

-May and June are the wettest months.
-It is worth remembering that Cuba has historically suffered from hurricanes, from the Great Havana Hurricane of 1846 to modern natural disasters like Hurricane Allen in 1980 and Hurricane Wilma in 2005.
-With that in mind, be wary of travelling between August and October.
+May and June are the wettest months, and it is worth remembering that Cuba is in the Caribbean hurricane belt and has historically suffered from some fierce hurricanes.
+From the Great Havana Hurricane of 1846 to modern natural disasters like Hurricane Allen in 1980 and lastly Hurricane Ian in September 2022.

 Things to do in Cuba

 Cuba is famous for many of its exports, for example Cuban Cigars, rum, and coffee.
 But when going to Cuba itself, you are in store for vibrant cities, beautiful beaches, breathtaking nature, and unique culture.
 There is no shortage of amazing things to do in Cuba, but here are the top bucket-list items when backpacking Cuba.

 Visit the Fascinating Capital, Havana